luci-project/eval-atc23/README.md

   * [libxcrypt](libxcrypt/README.md) (150 min)
   * [zlib](zlib/README.md) (45 min)

-The duration in brackets is the computing time for a fully automated evaluation (`run.sh`) in a VM on a standard desktop (Intel Core i5-8400 with four cores and 16 GiB of RAM using SSD).
+The duration in parentheses is the computing time for a fully automated evaluation (`run.sh`) in a VM on a standard desktop (Intel Core i5-8400 with four cores and 16 GiB of RAM using SSD).

+To run all experiments sequentially (unattended, takes about 5 hours), run

+    ./run-all.sh

 ### Vanilla